With just a little bit of prep you’ll be the most ready dancer on the floor. Keep reading to have the best first dance of dance EVER!

 If you’re in a combo class (ie you’ll learn ballet and tap in the same class) plan on wearing your ballet shoes first.

 When you’re in the waiting area, introduce yourself!
-This goes for parents and students.
+This goes for parents, students and dance instructors performing various ethnic dances.
 The more people you know at the studio, the more fun you’ll have.
 And if you’ve been around for a while now, help us make our new friends feel welcome!